-VA101 Fundamentals of Veterinary Assisting (4 Credits)
+VA101 Fundamentals of Veterinary Assisting (4.5 Credits)

 In this course, students get an introduction to veterinary terminology.
 You'll learn to recognize, understand, and pronounce anatomical and veterinary procedure terminology.
 You'll also learn about metric terms and abbreviations.
-You'll study the anatomical terms to correctly indicate the orientation and location of animal body parts, and you'll recognize cells, tissues, organs, and organ structurally systems. both and functionally.
+You'll study the anatomical terms to correctly indicate the orientation and location of animal body parts, and you'll recognize cells, tissues, organs, and organ systems, both structurally and functionally.

-VA102 Pharmacology and Emergency Practices
+VA102 Pharmacology and Emergency Practices (4.5 Credits)